FXIhub/condor/doc/source/io.rst

 The input and the output object
 ===============================

-A simulation in Penguin is configured by initializing an instance of the penguin.Input object and the output object are the
+A simulation in Condor is configured by initializing an instance of the condor.Input object and the output object are the

-.. autoclass:: penguin.Input
+.. autoclass:: condor.Input

-.. autoclass:: penguin.Output
+.. autoclass:: condor.Output
    :members: